SunnyTseng/SunnyTseng/README.md

 ### Hi there 👋

 This is Sunny!
-I was born and raised in a beautiful country called Taiwan, and now call Vancouver, Canada my second home — both places I hold close to my heart.
-I am a scientist, a writer, an artist, and a field recordist.
-Exploring this world with great enthusiasm and self-reflection is the way I guide my life.
-I work as an independent consultant, offering services as an **R data scientist** and **scientific infographic designer**.
-If you’re interested in collaborating or learning more, feel free to get in touch!
+I was born and raised in a beautiful country called Taiwan, and now call Vancouver, Canada, my second home.
+I’ve spent much of my career conducting bird-related scientific research in Siberia, Taiwan, Canada, and Lithuania, collecting bird sounds from more than 300 species.
+Exploring this world with great enthusiasm and self-reflection is how I guide my life.
+I am a PhD candidate, also work as an **ecological R data scientist** and **infographic designer**.
+Feel free to get in touch!

-- 💻 I’m an R data scientist, proficient in R package development, Shiny apps, markdown documentation, and data wrangling/modeling for ecological questions.
-Most of my programming works can be found on Github!
+- 💻 I'm an R data scientist, proficient in R package development, Shiny apps, markdown documentation, and data wrangling/modeling for ecological questions.
+Most of my programming works can be found on [Github](https://github.com/SunnyTseng)

-- 🎨 I’m a scientific infographic designer, blending art and science.
-Check out [my portfolio](https://sunshineland.netlify.app/science)!
+- 🎨 I'm a scientific infographic designer, blending art and science.
+Check out my [portfolio](https://sunnytseng.ca/science/)

-- 🐦 I’m an ornithologist focused on avian acoustic research, but I’m also interested in many other bird-related topics—like bird ringing, nest box building, and taxidermy.
+- 🐦 I'm an ornithologist specializing in avian acoustic research, passionate about recording bird sounds for storytelling.
+Most of my field recording collection can be found on [Xeno-Canto](https://xeno-canto.org/contributor/SPMWIWZKKC)

 Check out my [website](https://sunnytseng.ca/) to learn more about me 😄